hmk3r/quarkchat/README.md

 # Quark chat

+An IM application implementing a custom, (presumably) quantum-safe IM protocol.

+User manual can be found in [UserManual.pdf](./UserManual.pdf)

+The paper describing the protocol, issues it solves, its performance and the architecture of this application can be found in [Paper_Quantum-resistant_cryptographic_protocol_for_instant_messaging.pdf](./Paper_Quantum-resistant_cryptographic_protocol_for_instant_messaging.pdf)

 ## Installation

 - MongoDB version 4.2.1(or later) must be installed, running at its default port (27017) without authentication